-Fourth—With her consent, when the man knows that he is not her husband, and that her consent is given because she believes that he is another man to whom she is or believes herself to be lawfully married
+Fourth—With her consent, when the man knows that he is not her husband and that her consent is given because she believes that he is another man to whom she is or believes herself to be lawfully married

 (So this is for insane women.
 Insane, because she doesn’t even know who her husband is.
 Problem is, what happens when the man is insane and the woman is not?
-Or what happens when the woman knows very well with whom she is sleeping with but the man is drunk or may be mentally unbalanced.
+Or what happens when the woman knows very well with whom she is sleeping with but the man is drunk or maybe mentally unbalanced.
 Still, the man will be called a rapist.)

 Fifth— With her consent, when, at the time of giving such consent, by reason of unsoundness of mind or intoxication or the administration by him personally or through another of any stupe¬fying or unwholesome substance, she is unable to understand the nature and consequences of that to which she gives consent.

 (Oh, so women are considered as very stupid here and men as intelligent.
 Else, how come only men stupefy women and women can’t.
 Another point drafted by so-called women’s groups, undermining our women.
-Do you still think these groups work in favor of women?).
+Do you still think these groups work in favour of women?).

 Sixth— With or without her consent, when she is under sixteen years of age.

-(So there was no need of recent govt. directive that sex from 16 years is legal.
+(So there was no need of recent govt. a directive that sex from 16 years is legal.
 It is already legal.
 Point is what happens when the boy is under 16 and the woman is above 18.
-Well, as a nation we demand death penalty for the boy).
+Well, as a nation we demand the death penalty for the boy).